MITgcm/MITgcm/verification/solid-body.cs-32x32x1/README.md

 $$ \eta(\phi) = \rho_{const} ~ U_{eq} ~ ( \Omega R + U_{eq} / 2 ) ~~ ( \cos^{2}(\phi) - 2/3 ) $$

-The parameters used here are slightly different from Earth (an oportunity to test this capability) with a smaller planet radius (`rSphere`) $R = 5500 km$, a slower rotation ( 30 h period, `rotationPeriod=108000.`) and an equatorial zonal wind $U_{eq} = 80 m/s$ which corresponds to a 5 day revolution time.
+The parameters used here are slightly different from Earth (an opportunity to test this capability) with a smaller planet radius (`rSphere`) $R = 5500 km$, a slower rotation ( 30 h period, `rotationPeriod=108000.`) and an equatorial zonal wind $U_{eq} = 80 m/s$ which corresponds to a 5 day revolution time.